cressie176/Julez/README.md

 Julez
 ====================
-Julez is an extremely lightweight toolkit for running simple performance tests via jUnit.
+Julez is an extremely lightweight toolkit for concurrency testing in java.
+You can use it to help ensure that your code is thread safe, to detect deadlocks, to soak test or load test.
+Because Julez is just a Java library, and not a standalone test tool you can run it as you would a normal junit test, from within your IDE and from your continuous integration environment.
+If you have a server farm you could even configure your build to run load tests from several client machines at once.

-You write a "Scenario" using your test tool of choice (junit, htmlunit, jbehave, selenium, etc), then use Julez to run the scenario repeatedly from multiple threads. e.g.
+At the heart of Julez are scenarios.
+You write scenarios using your test tools of choice (junit, htmlunit, jbehave, selenium, etc), then use Julez to run the scenario repeatedly from multiple threads.
+If you want to capture performance statistics while your scenarios are running they you can through events, and configure event handles to listen for them and respond accordingly.
+The following example demonstrates a simple "Hello World" scenario which is run 100 times concurrently by 10 threads (the default for the ConcurrentScenarioRunner) The throughput monitor listens for scenario (pass) and scenario runner events (start, stop) in order to calculate the throughput.

     @Test
     public void demonstrateASimplePerformanceTest() {